 The more solution-oriented candidates are in their answers, the better the odds are that they can bring the same innovation to your team.

 This isn’t something people normally think of, but it’s important to have a motivating personality on the team who helps to keep morale up.
 This is the person who always remembers to celebrate achievements or plan a get-together.

 Why does this matter?
 With better rapport, it’s easier for team members to have honest, candid conversations with each other.

 While these cheerleaders won’t have pompoms in tow, they’re usually easy to spot – they’re probably naturally more upbeat and outgoing.

 For good measure, you might ask, “How have you helped to motivate other members of your team in the past?”

-For high collaboration positions, you’ll also want to include a few behavioral-based questions built directly around teamwork.
+For high collaboration positions, you’ll also want to include a few behavioral based questions built directly around team player traits.
 These will help you assess your candidates’ history of collaboration and determine how well they work with others.

 Here are five questions to consider: